 6. i stayed in merida

 I picked Merida because it is a safe city and an easy distance to other attraction on the peninsula.I later found out that it’s considered the safest city in the Yucatan–maybe all of Mexico, I forget–because it’s where a lot of drug dealers moved their mothers; and you don’t fight in front of mom.
-Whether or not this fact hold water, Merida is a beautiful and I felt completely safe there.
+Whether or not this fact hold water, Merida is a beautiful city, and I felt completely safe there.

 Merida is built on and with Mayan ruins.
 As a grossly ignorant American, I identified Mexican culture as Spanish-based.
 Merida showed how wrong I was.
-Most the people here identify as Mayan even tried to teach me a few Mayan words.
+Most the people here identify as Mayan and even tried to teach me a few Mayan words.
 The main square of Merida celebrates its ancient heritage with various events throughout the week, my favorite being the Pok ta Pok games on Friday evenings.